influxdata/docs-v2/content/v2.0/security/enable-https.md

 2. **Set certificate file permissions**

-    Users running InfluxDB must have read permissions on the TLS certificate.
+    The user running InfluxDB must have read permissions on the TLS certificate.

     {{% note %}}You may opt to set up multiple users, groups, and permissions.
     Ultimately, make sure all users running InfluxDB have read permissions for the TLS certificate.